Skip to main content

 Provisioning Based on Group Membership

-Use Group-Based Provisioning to limit which users from your SSO Provider should be provisioned in your Files.com site.
+Group-Based Provisioning limits which users from your SSO Provider are provisioned in your Files.com site.

 SCIM Options for Group-Based Provisioning

-The SCIM configuration options Only provision users in these groups, Only provision these groups, and Exclude these groups from provisioning let you choose which users and groups are created by SCIM, so that you can limit exactly which of your SSO provider users are provisioned in your Files.com site.
+The SCIM configuration options Only provision users in these groups, Only provision these groups, and Exclude these groups from provisioning control which users and groups are created by SCIM, letting you limit which of your SSO provider users are provisioned in your Files.com site.

-Only provision users in these groups and Only provision these groups serve as whitelist filters, which limit what gets created in your Files.com site.
-Exclude these groups from provisioning blocks the creation of specific groups in your site by blacklisting groups.
+Only provision users in these groups and Only provision these groups act as whitelist filters that limit what is created in your Files.com site.
+Exclude these groups from provisioning blocks the creation of specific groups in your site by blacklisting them.

 These options require the identity provider to include group membership data in SCIM requests.